rlearsch/rlearsch.github.io/_portfolio/20220622_NBA_bio-modeling.md

-This calcuation neglected the cross term of $age*years$.
+This calculation neglected the cross term of $age*years$.
 Let's include it and re-evaluate.

 ```python